Leen-Alzebdeh/CMPUT-Final-Project-Predict-Edmonton-Weather/README.md

 ## **Introduction**

-I will attempt to predict 4 attributes of Edmonton's weather - max temperature in C, min temperature in C, mean temperature in C, and total precipitation in meters - based on six features: day of the month, month of the year, weather monitoring station's latitude, station's longitude and station's elevation in meters.
+I will attempt to predict 4 attributes of Edmonton's weather:

+- max temperature in C
+- min temperature in C
+- mean temperature in C
+- and total precipitation in meters

+based on six features:

+- day of the month
+- month of the year
+- weather monitoring station's latitude
+- station's longitude
+- station's elevation in meters.

 I utilized the dataset of daily weather in Edmonton, found [here](https://data.edmonton.ca/Environmental-Services/Weather-Data-Daily-Environment-Canada/s4ws-tdws).
 There are $\sim$ 71.6k entries.